KaiserLab-GeorgiaTech/long-term-HCHO-monitoring_efforts_datasets/aeris_ultra/R2_b/README.txt

 DATA INFO: All data in parts per billion (ppb), averaged to 1 min.
 Processed using MATLAB R2023a.
 UNCERTAINTY: Shutter et al. (2019) (https://doi.org/10.5194/amt-12-6079-2019) determined an uncertainty of 10% + 0.3 ppb.
 Airgas HCHO standard has uncertainty of +/- 10 %, resulting measurement uncertainty is 14% + 0.3 ppb.
 Standard addition slopes agree within 10% of manufacturer calibration.
 Instrument precision calculated using Allen-Werle curve and scrubbed air measurments (Mouat et al. 2024).
 Data is reported here at 1 min time resolution with precision of 0.24 ppb.
-DM CONTACT INFO: Asher P. Mouat; amouat3@gatech.edu STIPULATIONS ON USE: Use of these data requires prior approval from the PI.
+DM CONTACT INFO: Asher P. Mouat; amouat3@gatech.edu
 OTHER_COMMENTS: Missing periods result from spikes/drops in pressure or temperature, setup issues, exhaustion of HCHO scrubber used to determine instrument baseline, power outages, instrument issues with laser-locking, or other possible external influences tampering with data.
 REVISION:
 R0: Formaldehyde concentration time series measured at the Ford Environemntal Science & Technology Building site starting on 25 Jul.
 2022.
 Initial version, processed on 6-9-2023 by A. P. Mouat (amouat3@gatech.edu).
 PLEASE NOTE: data in this particular iteration will likely be subject to a correction after further calibration and intercomparison between the Pico, the Ultra, and the Picarro is conducted, and is therefore not finalized.